the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 **`queue-scorer` (weight 1.0)** - Scores pods based on current queue depth.
 Lower queue = higher score.
 Prevents any single pod from becoming a bottleneck.

 **`kv-cache-utilization-scorer` (weight 2.0)** - Scores pods based on KV cache prefix matches.
-If a pod already has the prompt context cached, it gets a higher score. **This is the key differentiator** — the 2.0 weight means cache affinity is prioritized over queue depth for decode requests.
+If a pod already has the prompt context cached, it gets a higher score. **This is the key differentiator** - the 2.0 weight means cache affinity is prioritized over queue depth for decode requests.

 **`max-score-picker`** - Selects the pod with the highest combined score from all scorers.
 The final routing decision balances queue depth and cache efficiency.

-**`pd-profile-handler`** - Manages the scheduling profiles (prefill vs decode) and applies the appropriate plugin chain based on request phase.
+**`pd-profile-handler`** - Manages the scheduling profiles (prefill vs decode) and applies the appropriate plugin chain based on the request phase.

 #### Key Configuration Parameters

 **`hashBlockSize: 16`** - Controls KV cache prefix matching granularity.
 The scheduler tracks cached context in 16-token blocks.
 This allows partial prompt overlaps (shared system prompts, few-shot examples) to still get cache hits.
 Smaller blocks = finer matching but more overhead; larger blocks = coarser matching but fewer cache hits.

 **Scheduling Profile Weights:**
-- **Prefill profile:** `queue-scorer` only (weight 1.0) — prefill is compute-bound with no cache reuse
+- **Prefill profile:** `queue-scorer` only (weight 1.0), prefill is compute-bound with no cache reuse
-- **Decode profile:** `queue-scorer` (weight 1.0) + `kv-cache-utilization-scorer` (weight 2.0) — decode benefits from cache-aware routing
+- **Decode profile:** `queue-scorer` (weight 1.0) + `kv-cache-utilization-scorer` (weight 2.0), decode benefits from cache-aware routing

 The 2:1 weight ratio means the scheduler will route to a slightly busier pod if that pod has the matching KV cache.
 For decode requests, avoiding a cache miss (recomputing full prompt context) outweighs a marginally longer queue.

 **`threshold: 0`** - The scheduler considers all healthy pods for every request.
 In larger deployments, you might raise this to exclude heavily loaded pods.

 **`initialDelaySeconds: 300`** - Model loading for an 8B parameter model takes several minutes.
 The pod needs time to download weights and load them into GPU memory before the health endpoint responds.
-On IBM Fusion HCI where storage reads happen over the network fabric, 300 seconds provides a safe initialization buffer.
+On IBM Fusion HCI, where storage reads happen over the network fabric, 300 seconds provides a safe initialization buffer.

 ---